How SF’s last video rental store survives Netflix - The San Francisco Examiner

 “I’m sure there are people who have seen more than I have,” he continued, “but I have enough knowledge that I can help people find that movie they can’t remember the title of, or I can help them find something like that other thing, or whatever.
 That’s the best part of the job, is finding out what you’re in the mood to watch, and then hopefully giving you something really good that you haven’t seen before that you’ll enjoy.”

 Family movie nights, he explains, are also better because of the store.
-He describes families heading into different sections of the store, searching for movies, showing the boxes to one another and deciding on something together.
-They can also pick up some ice cream, popcorn or candy to take home.
+He describes families heading into different sections, searching for movies, showing the boxes to one another and deciding on something together — to actually watch together (as opposed to on separate screens).

 “The way you can browse physical media is so much easier and you can see things quicker and get the detail you want and make a decision,” Hutton said.